SerigneCheikh98/Softeng1/README.md

 expenses.
 Users can enter and categorize their expenses, allowing them to quickly see where their money is going.
 EZWallet is a powerful tool for those looking to take control of their finances and make informed decisions about their spending.

+**Worked with**: Domenico Gagliardo, Agostino Saviano and Gaetano Roberto.